lelegard/arm-cpusysregs/README.md

 the list of `CSR_REG_xxx` and `CSR_REG2_xxx` constants in file [kernel/cpusysregs.h](kernel/cpusysregs.h).

+Some _EL0 registers can be protected by the kernel using _EL1 control registers.
+Reading these _EL0 registers in user mode raises an illegal instruction exception.
+In that case, they can be accessed from kernel mode using the kernel module.

 | Register         | Access  | Description
 | ---------------- | ------- | -----------
 | APDAKey_EL1      | R/W [1] | Pointer Authentication Key A for Data (Hi/Lo pair)